LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 Now that we have a sendable transaction object, let's send it to our node and see how it gets processed by analyzing the logs.

-For this, we utilize the API of the node and post the created transaction object to the transaction endpoint of the API.
+For this, we utilize the http API of the node and post the created transaction object to the transaction endpoint of the API.

 Because the API of every node is only accessible form localhost by default, you need to execute this query on the same server that your node is running on, unless you changed the config to make your API accessible to others or to the public.